dair-ai/Prompt-Engineering-Guide/README.md

 Happy Prompting!

+Due to high demand, we've partnered with Sphere to deliver a [new course on Prompt Engineering for LLMs](https://www.getsphere.com/cohorts/prompt-engineering-for-llms?source=github).
+This includes a certificate of completion.
+[Elvis Saravia](https://www.linkedin.com/in/omarsar/), who has has years of experience in ML, NLP, and LLMs, will be the instructor of this course.

 ---
 ## Announcements / Updates

 - 🌐 We now support [中文](https://www.promptingguide.ai/zh), [日本語](https://www.promptingguide.ai/jp), [Português](https://www.promptingguide.ai/pt), [Turkish](https://www.promptingguide.ai/tr) and [English](https://www.promptingguide.ai/).
 Welcoming more translations.
 - 🎉 We have launched new web version of the guide [here](https://www.promptingguide.ai/)
-- 🎓 Partnered with Sphere to deliver a new course on [Prompt Engineering for LLMs](https://www.getsphere.com/cohorts/prompt-engineering-for-llms?source=github)
 - 🔥 We reached #1 on Hacker News on 21 Feb 2023
 - 🎉 The Prompt Engineering Lecture went live [here](https://youtu.be/dOxUroR57xs)